 |Applicant status||Application process|

-Submit your application via the Victoria University International application page.
+Submit your application through Victoria University International.

 Admission with Advanced Candidature